-In continuation of my previous articles where we were exploring how to use the new Command designer, today we will learn how to apply show and hide rule using Power Fx in the new command designer.
+In continuation of my previous articles where we were exploring how to use the new Command designer, today we will learn how to apply a more complicated Patch function via Power Fx Command.

 Part 1: How to create a button: